Who I am, what AICAP HR is, and why this blueprint exists.

 AICAP HR designs the access rules and writes the technical pattern that enforces them.
 The build is delivered by the client's engineering team, a partner systems integrator, or a vendor that already supports this.
 The choice is made with the client based on what fits.
 AICAP HR runs design reviews, signs off on the implementation, and audits it against the spec.
 This is where most consultants gloss; AICAP HR designs it on day one because once you lose employee trust, you can't get it back.

-NYC Local Law 144 (live since July 2023): mandatory annual bias audits on any Automated Employment Decision Tool used for NYC-based hiring, with public disclosure.
-Penalties from $500 per violation up to $1,500 per day for ongoing violations.
+NYC Local Law 144 (live July 2023): mandatory annual bias audits on AI hiring tools, with public disclosure.
+Penalties $500-$1,500/day.

-Three operating principles AICAP HR brings to every engagement:
+Three operating principles in every engagement:

 Yes, they are.
 70% of knowledge workers are using GenAI outside their company's official policy in 2026.
 Managers are pasting employee names, ratings, and feedback into ChatGPT and Claude right now to draft reviews, prep for tough conversations, or summarise 1:1 notes.
 The data has already left.